A Message from the Development Team

 Richard Bialosky is currently the chair of the City of Vero Beach Architectural Review Committee, a member of the Cultural Art Village Leadership Team, as well as the immediate past president of Temple Beth Shalom.

-Earlier in his career, David earned an M.A. in Accountancy from the University of Akron in Ohio, and after graduation, worked as a CPA in the real estate departments at M.B.
+David earned an M.A. in Accountancy from the University of Akron in Ohio, and after graduation, worked as a CPA in the real estate departments at M.B.
 Hariton and Laventhol and Horwath, large accountings firms in Washington, DC.
 Starting in the 1990s, David was president of Mount Vernon Equity Sales and a principal at a related consulting firm helping developers and a wide variety of companies obtain financing for their real estate portfolios.
 Later he became a partner in several companies for the development of their diverse real estate portfolios, ranging from hotel properties to residential developments to high-end health and fitness clubs.

 David became a teacher of Maharishi Mahesh Yogi’s Transcendental Meditation program® in 1975.
 In 1995, David helped design and obtain governmental approvals for a land development based on the principles of the Vedic architecture and has been involved in using these principles in development and home building ever since.